 “I wish this could be the front page of the internet.” ~ Alexis Ohanian, Founder of reddit

 The challenge: How do we tell a story that succinctly explains Nyaya Health’s work & impact?
-More importantly, how do we make it moving, to motivate people to share & get involved.
-Visit www.crowdfundhealth.org to view the film, portrait, website final products.
+More importantly, how do we make it moving, to motivate people to share & get involved?
+Visit www.crowdfundhealth.org to view the film, portrait, and website final products.

-For web we provided strategy, design, responsive mobile-ready development, & launch PR/advertising services.
+For web, we provided strategy, design, responsive mobile-ready development, & post-launch maintenance

 For portraits we provided Nyaya Health + Dear World w/ production & post services.